Cristiano Ronaldo is known for his million-dollar twinkle toes, but in 2016 alone he generated $500 million in value for Nike.

 Basically, your vision drives the kind of influencer you need, and the talents and statistics of that particular influencer drive pricing.

-Let’s break it down a bit.
+Let’s break down these six pricing factors a bit.

 The Six Factors that Determine How Much an Instagram Influencer Costs